Enjoy DELICIOUS festive keto Christmas recipes with 30+ EASY mains, sides, and desserts (even if you're not keto).

 One of my favorite sugar-free keto Christmas recipes!
 If you need something fresh that you know will satisfy you, pop one of these after dinner.

-These are an absolute classic.
+These are an absolute classics.
 Bite-sized portions of salmon, cream cheese, and dill.
-These are my absolute GO-TO party nibble for Christmas, birthdays, family get-together, and shared parties.
+These are my absolute GO-TO party nibble for Christmas, birthdays, family get-togethers, and shared parties.

 Remember these from your childhood?
 This is one of those keto Christmas recipes that are quick and easy, as well as so economical and so adaptable.
 I love them curried, how about you?